LivePersonInc/developer-center/pages/newdocuments/Agent Experience & Bots/Customer Facing Bots/overview.md

 * Seamlessly transition between bots and human agent in cases that require a personal touch
 * Utilize LiveEngage data and reporting to run real time performance reports on your bots

 Since bots are agents within LiveEngage, the integration requires the use of the Chat Agent API or the Messaging Agent SDK - both of which give you control over all the actions that agents can conduct in the system.
+Below you can find an overview video describing bots, LiveEngage and the benefits of using them on top of our platform.

 <iframe src="//players.brightcove.net/902047215001/default_default/index.html?videoId=5348329763001" height="280" width="500" allowfullscreen webkitallowfullscreen mozallowfullscreen></iframe>